-In addition to the type of trademark, you must also classify your application based on the nature of the item you want to protect.
-In Panama, you can register any of the following for a trademark:
+In your application, you must specify the type of trademark you want to register and also the nature of the item you want to protect.
+In Panama, you can apply for a trademark for any of the following classes of items:

 - Images, shapes, and designs